Feminism

 Sexual equality has basically been

-achieved, and any exceptions are being prosecuted.
+achieved, and any exceptions can be prosecuted.

 - Discrimination